 However, the fight will continue as Uber, Lyft and Doordash refuse to treat their workers fairly.
 While they claim the law would not affect them – as their workers are independent contractors under AB5 – they are still opening a campaign committee with a $90-million contribution toward taking the issue to the California voters in a 2020 ballot initiative.
 By doing so, they seek to clarify that their workers are not employees, but rather, independent contractors.

 If you have sustained an injury on the job and believe you were an employee, and not an independent contractor, contact the Law Offices of Robert A. McLaughlin for a free consultation.

-The attorneys at the Law Office of Robert A. McLaughlin are experienced California workers’ compensation and wage and hour lawyers.
+The attorneys at the McLaughlin & Sanchez are experienced California workers’ compensation and wage and hour lawyers.
 We look forward to representing you if you have a California employer claiming that you are not an employee but an independent contractor, whether you have a wage and hour case or a workers’ compensation case.

 We have more than 30 years of combined experience representing workers who were hurt on the job.
 We proudly serve greater San Diego, Temecula, and Chula Vista.
 Set up your free case review today.
 Contact us online to learn more.